Floodgate: inference for model-free variable importance: Proofs for main text

-{where $\tilde{\sigma}_0^2 = H_2(\bs{0})$ will be specified later (see the definition of $H_2(x)$ in \eqref{eq:H2_def})} and $s^2$ in ${L}_n^{\alpha}(\mu)$ is a consistent estimator of it.
-To establish the rate $1/\sqrt{n}$, the classical Berry--Esseen result needs to be extended for nonlinear statistics.
-Note that case (\myRom{4}) involves a nonlinear statistic too, and is a bit more complicated.
+$\frac{\EE{Yh(W)}}{ \sqrt{\bar{V} }}$ is a nonlinear function of the moment estimators.
+We will use the delta method to establish the asymptotic normality result.
+In case (\myRom{4}), $\EE{Yh(W)}$ is further replaced by its moment estimator, and we are dealing with a bit more complicated nonlinear statistic than $1/{ \sqrt{\bar{V} }}$.
 Hence we focus on case (\myRom{4}) and omit the very similar proof for case (\myRom{3}).